Last Updated on May 17, 2023 by Matt

 Age requirement: None

-Currently, the status of electric scooters in Sweden is the same as bikes, meaning there is no age requirement for them.
+Electric scooters in Sweden are the same as bikes, meaning there is no age requirement for them.
 It is very likely that this might soon change though.

 Finland